react-monaco-editor/react-monaco-editor/README.md

 Fill `from` field with the actual path of `monaco-editor` package in node_modules.

+You may need to add a `<base href="/">` tag to your page to ensure that monaco loads sub-dependencies from the correct location.
+Otherwise you might encounter 404's from nested paths when using a client-side router like react-router.

 ### Using with require.config (do not need Webpack)

 ```js